Mercerville, New Jersey: Geography

 Mercerville is in southern Mercer County, built around a major intersection known as Five Points.
 It is bordered to the east by Hamilton Square, and the center of Trenton, the state capital, is 4 mi to the west.
 Five Points is the junction of (starting north and heading clockwise): Quaker Bridge Road (County Route 533), Edinburg Road (CR 535), Nottingham Way (CR 618), White Horse-Mercerville Road (CR 533), and Nottingham Way (CR 535).
 New Jersey Route 33 runs east and west to the south of this intersection.
 Except for Nottingham Way east of Five Points, the preceding roads contain most of Mercerville's commercial businesses.
 Interstate 295 passes through the west side of Mercerville, with access to NJ 33 from Exit 63 and partial access to East State Street from Exit 64.

 According to the United States Census Bureau, the Mercerville CDP has a total area of 3.72 sqmi, including 3.69 sqmi of land and 0.03 sqmi of water (0.86%).
 The community drains north toward Miry Run and south toward Pond Run, both west-flowing tributaries of Assunpink Creek and part of the Delaware River watershed.

 Demographics

+Mercerville first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Mercerville-Hamilton Square CDP.